-If these options do not provide the necessary help, please contact our phone hotline.
-You can also reach us online.
-To do so, visit us under http://www.terratec.net/support.htm.
-In both cases, please have the following information handy:
+If these options do not provide the necessary help, please contact our phone helpline or contact us online at http://supporten.terratec.net/.
+In either case, please have the following information handy:

-- your registration number,
+- · your registration number,

 - this documentation,

-- a printout of your configuration files,

 - the manual of your motherboard, and

-- a screen shot of your BIOS configuration.
+- a screen shot of your BIOS configuration (if possible).

-In addition, it would be helpful to our technicians if you are at your computer during the phone call to directly carry out tips and tricks.
+In addition, it would be helpful to our technicians if you are at your computer during the phone call so that you can carry out our tips and tricks directly.
 Please do not forget to write down the name of the respective support technician if you contact our Support Team.
 You will need this name if a defect is present and your card needs to be mailed to us.